kazarinoff/D2JRestRoutes/README.md

 A brief file to transfer Django model objects into restful endpoints

 ## To use:
-1.Pull file into app folder it's to be used in
+1.Pull file into app folder it's to be used in (packagization or whatnot coming soon)

 2.In app URLs file, Import RestfulModel, along w/ your Django Model object